Crédit Foncier de France: History

 The Crédit Foncier (English: landed credit) initially made loans to communes.
-The movement was initiated by Louis Wolowski and Count Xavier Branicki, and sanctioned by Emperor Napoléon III in 1852 in an attempt to modernize the medieval French banking system and expand French investment outside Europe.
-Its name became the “Banque Foncière of Paris.”
-Similar institutions at Nevers and Marseilles were amalgamated into one under the title of “Crédit Foncier de France.”
+The movement was initiated by Louis Wolowski and Count Xavier Branicki, and sanctioned by Emperor Napoleon III in 1852 in an attempt to modernize the medieval French banking system and expand French investment outside Europe.
+Its name became the "Banque Foncière of Paris".
+Similar institutions at Nevers and Marseille were amalgamated into one under the title of "Crédit Foncier de France".
 The amount of the loan could not exceed half of the value of the property pledged or hypothecated, and that the repayment of the loan was by an annuity, which included the interest and part of the principal, terminable at a certain date.
 The Crédit Foncier had a monopoly on mortgages.

 In French banking terminology, a "credit foncier loan" typically refers to a loan for a fixed period with regular repayments where each repayment includes components of both principal and interest, such that at the end of the period the principal will have been entirely repaid.
-This is to be contrasted with an “interest only” loan where the repayments are of interest only.
+This is to be contrasted with an interest-only loan where the repayments are of interest only.

 On 26 June 2018 it was announced that the organisation was to be closed, and its activities integrated into BPCE.
 The brand appears to remain active.